 A - Immediately after completing your exam, the computer station at which you are working will display your immediate pass/fail score.
 You will have an option to print the result and take a hard copy with you.
 You may not use the CCM credential until you have been officially notified of your results.
 CCMC provides exam pass/not pass results on your individual candidate dashboard four (4) weeks after the last exam of the testing window is issued.
 You will receive a detailed score report if you do not pass or a certificate if you do pass posted to your private dashboard.

 Q - I failed the exam.
 What are my options?

-A - You can schedule a retake ($185) for the next cycle by contacting Customer Service at 856-380-6836 or email@example.com.
-The candidate is only permitted one retake per application.
-The application is only good for two consecutive exam windows.
-If you do not schedule the retake in the next consecutive cycle, you will have to re-apply and pay the application and exam fee ($395)
+A - You can schedule a retake ($195) for the next cycle by contacting Customer Service at 856-380-6836 or firstname.lastname@example.org to set up a retake.
+If you do not schedule the retake in the next consecutive cycle, you will have to re-apply and pay the application and exam fee ($420)

 Q - I had a death in the family.
 I would like to defer to the next cycle.
 What do I do?

 A - You can request a one-time deferment by first contacting Prometric via their website or by phone at 800.722.2830 to cancel the original exam appointment.
 Then contact CCMC Customer Service at 856-380-6836 or email@example.com to set up a deferment ($85).
 Deferment can be made any time between the time of initial approval and the week before the last day of the next exam cycle.
 If you do not take the exam in the first available cycle and you fail to schedule a deferral, you will need to complete a new application and pay application and exam fees ($385)

 Q - Can you recommend any study guides to help me prepare?